Exact Dynamics of Multi-class Stochastic Gradient Descent: Illustrative example: Binary logistic regression

 \begin{remark}[The role of $\a$ and $\beta$]

-For all $\a>0,$ this set-up can be approximated (for large $d$) with the density function $f(\lambda)=\frac1\a\lambda^{\frac1\a-1}$ on the interval $(0,1]$.
+For all $\a>0,$ this set-up has a limiting spectral density for $K_i$ (as $d\to\infty$) supported on the interval $(0,1]$ with the density function $f(\lambda)=\frac1\a\lambda^{\frac1\a-1}$.
 This is integrable for all $\a>0$.
 For $\a>1$, it is unbounded near zero, which is our intended power-law set-up with eigenvalues accumulating near 0.
 In contrast, the density for $0<\a\leq1$ is bounded and is an increasing function on the interval $(0,1]$ (except in the case $\a=1$ where it is the uniform density function).
 Finally, the case of $\a=0$ corresponds to a point mass $1$, i.e., identity covariance. $\b$ characterizes the alignment of the mean with the eigenvalues of the covariance.
 When the mean aligns with directions in which there is an accumulation of zero eigenvalues, depending on the values of $\a$ and $\b$, perfect classification is possible.
 We demonstrate that SGD converges to this solution. \end{remark}

+We distinguish two regimes according to the effective signal-to-noise ratio $\mu^\top K^{-1}\mu.$ This quantity provides an information-theoretic baseline: for the symmetric two-class Gaussian mixture, by Fisher's classical linear discriminant rule, the Bayes classification error is $\Phi(-\sqrt{\mu^\top K^{-1}\mu})$ where $\Phi$ is the cumulative distribution function of the standard normal distribution; see \cite{cai2019high} in the context of high dimension.
+In the mild power-law regime, $\mu^\top K^{-1}\mu$ remains bounded as $d\to\infty$, and hence the population classification error cannot vanish (This corresponds to the regime in which $\a<\b+1$).
+This regime is qualitatively similar to the identity-covariance model, where the noise is spread across all directions.
+Proposition \ref{prop:power_law_good_regime} shows that the limiting SGD risk remains bounded away from zero, consistent with this information-theoretic obstruction.
+The corresponding numerical results are shown in Figure \ref{fig:power_law_los}(b) for the loss and Figure \ref{fig:power_law_m}(b) for the alignment with the true mean.